-Gmail’s a Google product, so of course it has powerful search features.
-But some of Gmail’s search features are hidden and don’t appear in the Search Options pane.
+Gmail is a Google platform, so of course, it has powerful search features.
+But some of Gmail’s search features are hidden and don’t appear in the “Search Options” pane.
 Learn Gmail’s search tricks to master your massive inbox.

-You can also create filters from any search you can perform.
+You can also create filters from any search you perform.
 Filters automatically perform actions on incoming emails, such as deleting them, applying a label, or forwarding them to another email address.

 You can skip this dialog for basic searches.
 Perform a search with the search options dialog and you’ll see the search operator you’ll need in the future.
 For example, if you type